Support Individuals In Need Around The World

 The Prophet (PBUH) - (Hadith - Trimidhi)

-Eid ul-Adha follows the annual pilgrimage of Hajj when Muslims from around the world travel to Mecca.
-It takes place after the completion of Hajj on the 10th of Dhul Hijjah, though the pilgrims participate in Hajj rituals rather than Eid celebrations.
-However, it is the time to celebrate for the rest of Muslims who observe Eid festival by offering Qurbani.
-Eid ul-Adha is celebrated for three days – the 10th, 11th, and 12th of Dhul Hijjah.
+Eid ul-Adha follows the annual pilgrimage of Hajj, when Muslims from around the world travel to Mecca.
+It takes place after the completion of Hajj on the 10th of Dhul Hijjah and is a key celebration in Islam.
+The pilgrims themselves focus on and participate in Hajj rituals throughout this day rather than Eid celebrations.
+However, for the Muslims who haven’t gone on this holy pilgrimage, it’s a time of celebration as well as ritual.
+This event is marked with the sacrifice of Qurbani to Allah, keeping worship at the heart of the celebrations.

 The key dates in the Islamic calendar change by around 10 days each year.
-This is because the Islamic calendar is based on lunar cycles and lunar calendar tends to be 10-11 days shorter than solar calendar.
+This is because the Islamic calendar is based on lunar cycles, and so the lunar calendar tends to be 10-11 days shorter than the solar calendar.
 As a result, Eid ul-Adha, Ramadan, Eid ul-Fitr, and other major events have different dates every year.
+This means Eid ul-Adha this year will occur earlier than the previous year, allowing Muslims to experience the blessed days in different seasons throughout their lives.

 Eid ul-Adha commemorates the noble events from the life of the Prophet Ibrahim (AS).
-It is a blessing of Allah (SWT) for believers that they have been granted a joyous occasion when they can earn His pleasure by participating in Qurbani and other Sunnah acts.
-The Prophet (SAW) said about Eid when asked about the previous festivals of Madina:
+The day is filled with blessings by Allah, where believers have been granted a joyous occasion to seek His pleasure by participating in Qurbani and other acts of Sunnah.
+It has been narrated that The Prophet Muhammad (Peace be Upon Him) said regarding any other previous festivals of Madina:

 “Allah has given you two days better than these, the day of al-Fitr and the day of al-Adha.”

-In submission to Allah (SWT), the Prophet Ibrahim (AS) offered the sacrifice of his beloved son, Ismael.
-The believers offer the Qurbani of an animal every year in Dhul Hijjah to honour his sacrifice and to please Allah (SWT) by following the example set by the Prophet Muhammad (SAW).
-Allah (SWT) says about Qurbani in the Quran:
+In submission to Allah, the Prophet Ibrahim (AS) offered the sacrifice of his beloved son, Ismail.
+The believers offer the Qurbani of an animal every year in Dhul Hijjah to honour his sacrifice and to please Allah.
+Allah tells us in the Quran:

 “Their meat will not reach Allah, nor will their blood, but what reaches Him is piety from you.
 Thus, have We subjected them to you that you may glorify Allah for that [to] which He has guided you, and give good tidings to the doers of good.”

 During the festival of Eid ul-Adha, Muslims across the world come together to celebrate the blessed occasion.
-Keeping with the Sunnah tradition, the believers take a bath in the morning, use perfume and dress in their finest clothes to perform Eid prayer in congregation.
+Keeping with the Sunnah tradition, the believers dress in their best clothes to perform Eid prayer in congregation.
 Eid prayer is followed by greetings, Qurbani, and a hearty meal shared with family and friends.
-The Prophet (SAW) said about celebrating this Eid:
+The Prophet (Peace be Upon Him) has said:

-“The day of Arafah, the day of Sacrifice, and the days of Tashriq are our festival, us Muslims, and they are days of eating and drinking.”
-[Tirmidhi, 773]
+“The Day of Arafah, the Day of Nahr, and the Days of Tashreeq are Eid for us.
+The people of Islam, they are days of eating and drinking.”

 Everyone who gives Qurbani in the UK must provide at least one share.
 All Qurbani animals have a set number of shares.
 A single sheep or goat equals one person’s share, whereas larger animals (cows, camels, etc.) have seven shares.
 This means that up to seven Muslims can contribute towards the cost of a large animal in order to fulfil their Qurbani obligations.